 For residential development, the existing regional average daily VMT per capita is 17.2.
-For retail development, regional average daily retail VMT per employee is 14.9.
-Average daily VMT for these land uses is projected to decrease in future 2040 cumulative conditions.
-Refer to Table 1: Daily Vehicle Miles Traveled, which includes the transportation analysis zone in which the project site is located, 157.
+Average daily VMT for residential land use is projected to decrease in future 2040 cumulative conditions.
+Refer to Table 1: Daily Vehicle Miles Traveled, which includes the transportation analysis zone (TAZ) in which the project site is located (TAZ 631).